navyfox/travel-planner/README.md

 Enter the destination and get the top places to visit.
 This application is an example of using architecture [`feature-sliced`](https://feature-sliced.design/) and [`chatGPT`](https://platform.openai.com/docs/introduction).
 To see the project, follow the [link](https://travel-planner-mu.vercel.app/login).
 This project is a simple code demonstration.
-If you want to see my [CV](https://docs.google.com/document/d/1mctluo9es_PQcvOSOGgQKwYjiMGAaex0sdh60AYTuEI/)

 ## Getting Started